Admissions and enrollment

 UW Tacoma currently offers limited graduate student housing.
 There are also a variety of housing options within a short distance from campus.
 More information on housing.

 The UW Graduate School allows students a maximum of six years to complete a master's degree.

 Check with your specific program to see if classes are required or offered during summer quarter.
 Some programs do not offer graduate-level classes during the summer; others require summer courses.

 Master's degree programs may include a thesis option and a non-thesis option.
 Check with your specific program of study to see whether a thesis is required.

 Neither the Graduate School nor your advisor provide job placement services.
 However, Career Development and Education can offer guidance in conducting your job search.

 To maintain graduate status, you must be enrolled on a full-time (10 credits), part-time (at least two credits), or official on-leave status from the time of first enrollment in the Graduate School until completion of all requirements for the graduate degree.
 Failure to maintain continuous enrollment constitutes evidence that you have resigned from the Graduate School.

 My work often requires that I be out of town for extended periods.
 Can I take a quarter off when needed?

 The UW Graduate School requires that all matriculated graduate students maintain continuous enrollment (excluding summer) in order to maintain their graduate student status.
 On special occasions, an exception to this rule may be granted by petition (Graduate On-Leave Status).
-If you take a quarter off without going on-leave, you must re-apply for admission.
+If you take a quarter off without going on-leave, you must apply for reinstatement, which includes a fee.
 You are encouraged to carefully consider the required time commitment when making application to the graduate program.